 Whilst qualifying isn’t usually as interesting as the race itself, around Monaco, as mentioned previously, it holds as high regard as any of the tracks in the world.
 This was highlighted in 2006, when Michael Schumacher, after being provisionally in pole position with qualifying drawing to a close, parked his car on the track, blocking opposition and forcing them to drive around and essentially lose all time on their final flying lap.

 Schumacher claimed that he had to stop due to car failure, but the FIA disagreed and eventually he was to start the race from the back of the grid.
-He eventually finished in 5th position, with Spaniard, Fernando Alonso, picking up the win and extending his lead at the top of the drivers’ championship, before going on to win by just 13 points over Schumacher in what was determined to be a pivotal point in the season.
+He eventually finished in fifth position, with Spaniard, Fernando Alonso, picking up the win and extending his lead at the top of the Drivers’ Championship, before going on to win by just 13 points over Schumacher in what was determined to be a pivotal point in the season.